DeniseMak/citizenship-demo/Citizenship/README.md

 ## Cortana Skill
 You can run the Cortana skill by saying “Ask Citizenship for a test” to Cortana on IPhone, Android, or Windows 10.
-You need to use a test account to log into Cortana on your device (see this link for a screenshot of the UI for changing your login) since the skill isn’t publicly available yet.
+You need to use a test account to log into Cortana on your device since the skill isn’t publicly available yet.
 The test account is username: chatbot.test@outlook.com password: CortanaTest

 To run this locally, you will need to have node.js installed.
 The main file is app.js.
 In the directory of app.js, run the following: